 Snohomish Valley Breastfeeding provides all out-of-network clients with a “superbill” or detailed receipt which you may submit to your insurance for possible reimbursement depending on your policy.
 This will be sent to you within one week of your consultation.

 I believe all mothers, regardless of income, should have access to quality lactation care.
-I am happy to schedule an appointment in the clinic where most major insurance providers can be billed.
 I can also provide information on other sources of community-based support.